urakymzhan/autobeket/README.md

-# autobeket
-Autobeket front end code
+# Autobeket

+### Authors
+ - FE: Ulan
+ - BE: Tilek - located in private repo